ASGN (NYSE:ASGN) Updates Q3 2021 Earnings Guidance

+ASGN (NYSE:ASGN) last issued its quarterly earnings results on Tuesday, July 27th.
+The business services provider reported $1.32 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.27 by $0.05.
+The firm had revenue of $974.90 million for the quarter, compared to analysts’ expectations of $964.25 million.
+ASGN had a return on equity of 16.66% and a net margin of 5.48%.
+On average, research analysts predict that ASGN will post 5.05 earnings per share for the current year.

-In other ASGN news, CEO Theodore S. Hanson sold 8,902 shares of the company’s stock in a transaction that occurred on Friday, August 20th.
+In other ASGN news, CEO Theodore S. Hanson sold 8,902 shares of the business’s stock in a transaction on Friday, August 20th.
 The stock was sold at an average price of $102.40, for a total value of $911,564.80.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Mariel A. Joliet sold 2,250 shares of the stock in a transaction that occurred on Friday, August 6th.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, Director Mariel A. Joliet sold 2,250 shares of the business’s stock in a transaction on Friday, August 6th.
 The stock was sold at an average price of $103.68, for a total value of $233,280.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 56,250 shares of company stock valued at $5,807,527.
-Insiders own 3.20% of the company’s stock.
+Over the last ninety days, insiders sold 56,250 shares of company stock worth $5,807,527.
+Company insiders own 3.20% of the company’s stock.

 ASGN, Inc engages in the provision of information technology and professional services in the technology, digital, creative, engineering, and life sciences fields in the commercial and government sectors.
 It operates through the following segments: Apex, Oxford, and ECS.
 The Apex segment offers technical, scientific, digital, and creative services and solutions to Fortune 1000 and mid-market clients.